litmuschaos/litmus-docs/website/docs/concepts/probes.md

 ## Probe Chaining

 Probe chaining enables reuse of probe a result represented by the template function `{{ .<probeName>.probeArtifact.Register}})` in subsequent "downstream" probes defined in the ChaosEngine.
-Note that the order of execution of probes in the experiment depends purely on the order in which they are defined in the ChaosEngine.
+Note that the order of execution of probes in the fault depends purely on the order in which they are defined in the ChaosEngine.

 Probe chaining is currently supported only for `cmdProbes`.